SutureFormer: Learning Surgical Trajectories via Goal-conditioned Offline RL in Pixel Space: Abstract

 \section{Abstract}

 Predicting surgical needle trajectories from endoscopic video is critical for robot-assisted suturing, enabling anticipatory planning, real-time guidance, and safer motion execution.
-Existing methods that directly learn motion distributions from visual observations tend to overlook the sequential dependency among adjacent motion steps.
-Moreover, sparse waypoint annotations often fail to provide sufficient supervision, further increasing the difficulty of supervised or imitation learning methods.
-To address these challenges, we formulate image-based needle trajectory prediction as a sequential decision-making problem, in which the needle tip is treated as an agent that moves step by step in pixel space.
-This formulation naturally captures the continuity of needle motion and enables the explicit modeling of physically plausible pixel-wise state transitions over time.
-From this perspective, we propose \methodname, a goal-conditioned offline reinforcement learning framework that leverages sparse annotations to dense reward signals via cubic spline interpolation, encouraging the policy to exploit limited expert guidance while exploring plausible future motion paths. \methodname\ encodes variable-length clips using an observation encoder to capture both local spatial cues and long-range temporal dynamics, and autoregressively predicts future waypoints through actions composed of discrete directions and continuous magnitudes.
-To enable stable offline policy optimization from expert demonstrations, we adopt Conservative Q-Learning (CQL) with Behavioral Cloning (BC) regularization.
-Experiments on a new kidney wound suturing dataset containing 1,158 trajectories from 50 patients show that \methodname\ reduces Average Displacement Error (ADE) by 58.6\% compared with the strongest baseline, demonstrating the effectiveness of modeling needle trajectory prediction as pixel-level sequential action learning.
+However, most surgical recordings lack synchronized robot kinematics, and dense frame-level annotations are prohibitively expensive to obtain from clinical experts.
+To address these challenges, we propose \methodname, a goal-conditioned offline reinforcement learning framework that reformulates trajectory prediction as visual navigation in pixel space. \methodname\ operates solely on raw image sequences under sparse supervision, eliminating the need for kinematic signals or dense annotations.
+It encodes variable-length video observations using a Spatial CNN and Transformer architecture to capture both local spatial cues and long-range temporal dependencies.
+It then autoregressively predicts future waypoints within an action space comprising discrete directions and continuous magnitudes.
+A guidance channel constructed from nine sparse keyframe waypoints provides goal conditioning.
+To enable stable offline training from expert demonstrations, we adopt Conservative Q-Learning with confidence-weighted rewards and behavioral cloning regularization.
+We evaluate \methodname\ on a new kidney wound suturing dataset comprising 1,158 trajectories from 50 patients, where it reduces Average Displacement Error by 56.8\% compared to the strongest baseline, demonstrating the effectiveness of pixel-level sequential action modeling and the offline RL formulation for surgical trajectory prediction.
+The code will be available in https://github.com/HaroldHuanrongLIU/MICCAI2026\_SutureFormer.

 \keywords{Surgical Trajectory Prediction \and Offline Reinforcement Learning \and Robot-Assisted Surgery \and Endoscopic Video Analysis}